blokks/legacy-docs/src/content/manage-your-schedule/save-export.md

 When you accidentally close Blokks before your changes were saved, Blokks will show a popup reminding you to save your data before leaving.

-<span class='note'>Note: [It may take some minutes for your changes to become visible]({{< relref "caching.md" >}}).</span>
+<span class='note'>Note: [It may take some minutes]({{< relref "caching.md" >}}) for your changes to become visible.</span>

 ## Exporting your data
-It’s possible to export all the schedule data to an Excel format.
+It’s possible to export all your schedule data to an Excel file.
 You can download this file by clicking the *Export* button on the top right.
-The layout of the Excel file is fixed and cannot be customized.
+The layout of the file is fixed and cannot be customized.